 - The Red Latinoamericana de Reproducción Asistida (RED - Latin American Network of Assisted Reproduction)

 We’ll be sharing updates from some of these organizations here as it becomes available.
-For those receiving fertility care, always discuss your final treatment schedule with your fertility doctor.
+For individuals receiving fertility care, always discuss your final treatment schedule with your fertility doctor(s).

 The University of California San Francisco (UCSF) has launched PRIORITY: Pregnancy Coronavirus Outcomes Registry to better understand COVID-19's impact on pregnant people and newborns.
 The program is run online, so it is open to anyone in the U.S. If you or someone you know are pregnant and under investigation for or confirmed to have COVID-19, consider registering.